-Lentil bolognese is a thick and hearty vegetarian pasta sauce option.
-Also delicious over summer squash noodles, polenta or your favorite grain.
+Lentil bolognese is a thick and hearty vegetarian pasta sauce that’s also delicious over creamy polenta, vegetable noodles or your favorite grain.

-Bolognese is one of those nostalgic family recipes for me.
+Bolognese is a nostalgic family recipe for me.

 I was thinking about those bolognese memories recently and with some perfectly fresh summer basil sitting on my kitchen windowsill, inspired to create a lighter, slightly healthier approach to the nostalgic bolognese of my childhood.